 How Electric Vehicle Can Affect the Environment?

 There are three pillars – 1.
 Greenhouse gas 2.
 Air quality 3.
 Earth extraction.
 The first is the greenhouse gas that it emits that affects climate change and then the second is the air quality with toxic fumes.

-when an Electric vehicle produces zero tailpipe Emissions it does not mean that they are used throughout their life cycle.
-And, Therefore it is important to look at the life cycle analysis of Electric Vehicle rather than just their usage phase.
+when an Electric vehicle produces zero tailpipe Emissions it does not mean that they are used throughout its life cycle.
+And, Therefore it is important to look at the life cycle analysis of Electric vehicles rather than just their usage phase.

 Raw Materials Used for Electric Car Batteries-